A Hamilton-Jacobi point of view on mean-field Gibbs-non-Gibbs transitions: A study of the Hamiltonian dynamics, optimizers, and the time-evolved rate function

 Let $I_0$ have compact sublevel sets, then the rate function $\cI$ in \eqref{eqn:rate_function_paths} has compact sublevel sets.

 In addition, for every $t > 0$, $a \in \bK$ and $b \in \bK^\circ$ there is an optimal trajectory $\gamma$ for $S_t(a,b)$ and $I_t(b)$. \end{lemma}

-\begin{proof} The proof of compactness sublevel sets of $\cI$, is generally proven as a part of a large deviation principle.
+\begin{proof} Compactness of sublevel sets of $\cI$ is generally proven as a part of a large deviation principle.
 For a proof of this result in the $\pm 1$-space-model setting, see \cite[Theorem 2]{Kr16b}.
 A similar proof for the $\R$-space-model can be carried out by using $\Upsilon$, see the proof of \cite[Theorem A.14]{CoKr17}.

 Pick $a \in \bK$, $b \in \bK^\circ$ and $t > 0$.
 Pick a $C^1$ curve $\gamma$ connecting $a$ to $b$ in time $t$ such that in addition $(\gamma(s),\dot{\gamma}(s))$ takes its values in the region where $\cL$ is $C^2$, cf. Lemma \ref{lemma:lagrangian_is_C2_on_interior} for the case where $\bK = [-1,1]$.
 This implies that $\gamma$ has finite cost.
 Thus, by the contraction principle and the compactness of the sublevel sets of $\cI$, where we take as a starting rate function $I_0(a) = 0$ and $I_0(x) = \infty$ if $x \neq a$, there is an optimizer for $S_t(a,b)$.